 New tech / platform based home care services

-I’m very interested in how new tech can share information with elders and carers, keep us well and better supported in our homes.
-So I’ll write more extensively on this in the future.
+I’m very interested in how new tech can improve information shared between elders and their carers, keep us well and better supported in our homes.
+I’ll write more extensively on this in the future I’m sure.

-In the meantime, if you have any more tips on finding home care, please share them.
+In the meantime, if you have any more helpful tips on finding home care, please share them.